safespring/web/content/blogg/2022-05-terraform-ansible.md

-instances with metadata, all the  group memberships and so on, but oftentimes these scripts take a long time to run, and they generally need to run every time you run a playbook, thus making playbook runs orders of magnitude more time consuming than static inventories.
+instances with metadata, all the  group memberships and so on, but oftentimes these scripts take a long time to run, and they generally need to run every time you run a playbook, thus making playbook runs orders of magnitude more time-consuming than static inventories.
 Also, they can put a heavy load on the OpenStack APIs if the inventory is frequently queried.

 ## Terraform and Ansible